-Green bonds will be introduced for the purpose of supporting and encouraging projects aimed at promoting the environment protection.
-They will be used for financing investment projects, green development and implementation of projects for promoting the environment protection and energy efficiency.
+These bonds will be intended to stimulate and support environment improvement and protection projects, designed specifically to support eco projects.
+Unlike the existing bonds, green bonds will be used solely for investment projects or green development, with the proceeds used for covering the capital expenditures.
 Introduction of such instrument will provide for the development of the financial market in the medium term.